World Statesmen.org HOME >

 1754 Descasseaux (acting)

-(brother of above)
+(brother of the above)

 1754 - Jun 1761 Louis Robert de la Touche de Longpré (b.
 1680 - d.
 1779)